Kline & Specter, P.C., is a preeminent law firm in the United States concentrating in catastrophic injury litigation and whistleblower representation.

 - Named among the nation's Best Law Firms 2012-2015 by U.S. News Media Group and Best Lawyers.

-The law firm, with some 30 attorneys, five of whom are also highly skilled doctors, has unparalleled expertise and unsurpassed success in medical malpractice litigation.
+The law firm, with more than 30 attorneys, five of whom are also highly skilled doctors, has unparalleled expertise and unsurpassed success in medical malpractice litigation.
 Year after year, Kline & Specter has had the most medical malpractice verdicts and settlements of any Pennsylvania firm.
 No law firm in the United States has as many M.D.-J.Ds.

 Kline & Specter attorneys were leaders in the $4.85 billion Vioxx settlement while other verdicts and settlements are among the largest in Pennsylvania, New Jersey and across the United States in practice areas ranging from medical malpractice to workplace injuries, auto accidents to premises and products liability, pharmaceutical to civil rights.
 Some of the most notable:

 - $153 and $52 million verdicts vs. Ford (see The White Case)